phzfi/bch-nps/README.md

 No cookies are collected or stored so there is a No Cookie Policy.

-When a user submits the survey, an item with an expiration date is set into the browser localStorage so that is not possible to submit again the form in the following 30 days.

-If a user does not want to answer and clicks the CLOSE button, an item with an expiration date is set into the browser localStorage so that the form is not presented again in the following 7 days.

 ## 3. Development environment<a id='3.'></a>

 ### 3.1.
 Prerequisites, and what to do first